jaden-hong/jaden-hong/README.md

-Hi there.
-I'm a 2nd year undergraduate at Western University in the Civil Engineering and Artificial Intelligence Systems Engineering.
+2nd year at UWO in Civil Engineering w/ AISE